torvalds/linux/Documentation/driver-api/mtdnand.rst

    other useful information, set the option NAND_BBT_SAVECONTENT.
 When the bad block table is written then the whole block is read the bad block table is updated and the block is erased and everything is written back.
-If this option is not set only the bad block table is written and everything else in the block is ignored and erased.
+If this option is yest set only the bad block table is written and everything else in the block is igyesred and erased.

 -  Number of reserved blocks